New Parent Resources

 Listing of services in Wisconsin for those with disabilities.

 Statewide information and referral service dedicated to helping families and professionals find resources for children birth to 21 years with special needs.
-Call their hotline at 1-800-642-7837 to find the closest regional center for CSHCN, Children with Special Health Care Needs.
+Call their hotline at 1-800-642-7837 to find the closest regional center for CSHCN, Children with Special Health Care Needs, or for help finding other resources near you.

 Family Support Program